Michael Scott (Irish author)

-Michael Peter Scott (born 28 September 1959) is an Irish writer of science fiction, fantasy, horror and, under the name Anna Dillon, romance novels.
+Michael Peter Scott (born 28 September 1959) is an Irish writer of science fiction, fantasy, horror, and, under the name Anna Dillon, romance novels.
 He is also a collector and editor of folklore.
 Scott is best known for his The Secrets of the Immortal Nicholas Flamel book series.

 Career

 Early career

-Scott traveled across Ireland as a dealer of rare and antique books before beginning his writing career.
+Scott traveled across Ireland as a dealer of rare and antique books before beginning his writing and directing career.

 Writing

 Scott has produced over 100 books in more than 30 years of active writing.
 He has written short stories and novels for adults, young adults, and children, in many genres including science fiction, fantasy, horror, folklore, and romance.

 His first book (inspired by his fascination with Irish mythology), Irish Folk and Fairy Tales, volume 1, was published in 1983 and became part of a trilogy documenting a large number of Irish folk tales that had, in some cases, only been told verbally prior to his collection.
 The Irish Folk and Fairy Tales volumes were the culmination of Scott's extensive travels across Ireland whilst working as a book dealer, documenting the tales he found along the way.

 When reviewing Scott's The De Danann Tales, the Irish Times described him as "the King of Fantasy in these Isles," and the Irish Children's Book Trust in their Definitive Guide to Children's Books recognized him, for his "unparalleled contribution to Children's Literature".
 The De Danann Tales was scheduled to be a series of five books but only three were ever published.
 He also co-authored two books of a projected trilogy with Morgan Llywelyn, and one standalone book.

 He is best known for his six-book young adult series, The Secrets of the Immortal Nicholas Flamel.

 Scott is also an experienced scriptwriter for stage and screen, having written for a number of projects including documentaries and drama.
 He once headed up the drama department in Tyrone Productions, the creators of Riverdance.
 While working there he scripted high-profile events such as the 2003 Special Olympics which were held in Ireland, and the Irish Film and Television Awards.
 Michael Scott was the Writer in Residence during Dublin's tenure as the European City of Culture in 1991 he featured in the 2006 edition of Who's Who in Ireland as one of the 1,000 "most significant Irish".

 Scott has also written a number of drama/romance novels under the pseudonym Anna Dillon.